How Being a Mentor Can Help Your Own Career

 “Being a mentor provides me a reason to step back from my day-to-day and reflect on underlying experiences and dynamics,” says Linda Balfour, vice president of marketing at Superfeet.
 “It’s given me a way to help someone else benefit from my experiences and inspires me to keep learning.
 I enjoy the camaraderie of mentorship and how being part of a formal mentoring relationship opens the door for honest conversation, humility, and a partnership that we both benefit from.”

-3. Build personal satisfaction and investment in your industry.
+3. It can build personal satisfaction and investment in your industry.

 There’s a great deal of personal satisfaction in making a difference to the career development of another person.
 Not only can it improve your own confidence in the workplace, but it also helps you feel more invested in the industry as a whole.
 Plus, it’ll increase your ability to relate to junior staff.